 Using the best grout sealer can make the difference between having clean floors and dirty grout lines.
 Cleaning grout is not enough to make your floors last a long time.
 You must also seal it because it is the seal that forms a protective layer between your grout and dirt.

 A good grout sealer should last many years if you do a good job applying it.
 In this review, we will show you the best grout sealer, explain to you in detail the process of applying a sealer and why you should be using a sealer.
-There are many types of grout sealers but in general they can be reduced down to two types: penetrating and topical sealers.
+There are many types of grout sealers but in general, they can be reduced down to two types: penetrating and topical sealers.

 Penetrating sealers will go into your grout and seal the tiny pores inside, preventing dirt from entering.
 Topical sealers will sit on top of your grout lines and act as a defensive wall against debris.
-Penetrating sealers are generally more expensive and harder to apply, but the trade-off is they last longer and require less maintenance.
+Penetrating sealers are generally more expensive and harder to apply, but the trade-off is they last longer and requires less maintenance.
 We have done extensive research into the best grout sealer so please read below for our top picks.
 If you are looking for the best grout cleaner, please read our reviews here.